 Finding a property

 As a minimum we will require satisfactory written references from your employer or accountant, a previous or current landlord / letting agent reference and a credit check to be undertaken.
+Income requirements for tenants is for a gross annual salary to be 30 x the monthly rent (collectively).
 All references will be requested, which may be via an independent referencing company or referencing may be manually conducted in-house.
 You may be required to sign up to our third party referencing agency to undergo referencing.
 In circumstances where our referencing criteria is not met, a Landlord may request that a suitable Guarantor be provided by you.
 A Guarantor should be UK based, have a clean credit check, be employed permanent full time or self employed with an accountant, and be earning a sufficient annual salary (gross 40 x the monthly rent).

 Type of Tenancy

-We will need to see sight of certain original ID documents for all occupants over the age of 18 before the tenancy commences (for example: passport, UK driving license card, birth certificate, residence permit card, proof of residency letter for current address, etc).
+We will need to see sight of certain original ID documents for all occupants over the age of 18 before the tenancy commences (for example: passport, UK driving license card, birth certificate, residence permit card, etc).
 A list of acceptable documents will be issued as part of the application.
 This constitutes the legal Immigration Act Right To Rent checks and failure to comply with this satisfactorily may result in the tenancy not going ahead and any Holding Deposit paid being retained by us.
+As well as photo ID, we also require a recent proof of your address i.e utility bill or council tax bill in your name at the given address.

-On the day your tenancy starts we will arrange to meet you to sign the Tenancy Agreement, standing order mandate and the Inventory & Schedule of Condition document (if applicable).
-You will also have to pay the balance of initial monies in cleared funds by bank transfer (not by card, cheque or cash).
+On the day your tenancy starts we will arrange to meet you to sign tenancy paperwork and collect the keys.
+You will also have to pay the balance of initial monies (tenancy deposit and rent) in cleared funds by bank transfer (not by card, cheque or cash).
 All documentation will be explained.
 At this point we will leave you with the keys for you to move in to the property at your leisure.
 You will be informed whether we are managing the property during the tenancy or if the Landlord is directly.

 Inventory and Schedule of Condition

-If we are instructed to do so, a full Inventory & Schedule of Condition will be prepared prior to the commencement of all tenancies.
+If we are instructed to do so, a full Inventory & Schedule of Condition will be prepared for the property prior to the commencement of the tenancy.
 This document is laid out room-by-room documenting the whole condition, cleanliness and contents.
 We retain one copy and you have the other, along with an Amendment Sheet.
 It is important that you notify us within 7 days of the start of the tenancy on the amendment sheet provided, if there are any discrepancies with the Inventory.
 We recommend that you keep the Inventory & Schedule of Condition in a safe place as it forms the basis of any claims for damages at the end of the tenancy.

 Many tenants are concerned about their deposit which is held to cover the cost of any damages, missing items, cleaning and outstanding rent etc. Unless otherwise advised, all tenancy deposits are registered with The Dispute Service (TDS) tenancy deposit scheme and a certificate issued, which effectively protects your deposit and also provides a third party dispute resolution service if we are unable to agree any deductions at the end of a tenancy.
 Where we hold the money, it is held in our client account which has client money protection insurance (via Propertymark).